 ELL JARL: Yeah, together with the Right Livelihood and Fridays for Future Sweden, we wrote a debate article about Sweden and the politics we are having now.

-AMY GOODMAN: What did you say in it?
+AMY GOODMAN: And what did you say in it?

-ELL JARL: That we are really far away in Sweden from the goals or where we need to be to reach the Paris agreement.
+ELL JARL: That we are really far away in Sweden from the goals or where we need to be to reach the Paris Agreement.
+Or, yeah.

-AMY GOODMAN: What are you demanding specifically should happen in Sweden?
+AMY GOODMAN: And what are you demanding specifically should happen in Sweden?

 AMY GOODMAN: I wanted to turn right now back to Greta Thunberg in the New York studios and when I asked her about her message for young people.

-AMY GOODMAN: That’s Greta Thunberg in our New York studio when she first arrived in New York, when she first took a zero-emissions sailboat across the Atlantic to New York.
-I want to turn right now to Lisbon, Portugal, where a young climate activist is speaking before Greta addresses the crowd, where she has also just landed.
+AMY GOODMAN: So, that’s Greta Thunberg in our New York studio when she first arrived in New York, when she first took a zero-emission sailboat across the Atlantic to New York.
+I want to turn right now to Portugal, to Lisbon, Portugal, where a young climate activist is speaking before Greta addresses the crowd, where she has also just landed.

-CLIMATE ACTIVIST: Now we have a brief remark—because social justice is climate justice, we have a brief remark from [inaudible] from Amazonia.
+CLIMATE ACTIVIST: Now we have a brief remark — because social justice is climate justice, we have a brief remark from Abel Rodrigues from Amazónia.

-CLIMATE ACTIVIST: Thank you, everyone.
+ABEL RODRIGUES: Thank you, everyone.
 Hello, Greta.
 Welcome to Lisbon.
 Hello, everybody.
-So, my name is [inaudible].
+So, my name is Abel Rodrigues.
 I am from Amazon Rainforest.
-Basically, I want to say that the world needs to know that the Amazon Rainforest is being killed by corporations, by injustice corporations.
-And I have to say to the world that the people from the Amazon Rainforest are being killed every day and the world needs to know this.
-I want to say I’m very thankful to Greta to be the biggest and most active voice in this battle.
+And basically, I want to say that the world needs to know that the Amazon Rainforest is being killed by corporations, by injustice corporations.
+And I have to say to the world that the people from the Amazon Rainforest are being killed every day, and the world needs to know this.
+I want to say very thankful to Greta to be the biggest and most active voice in this battle.
 And I want to ask for all of you, we need to save the Amazon Rainforest, please.
+Thank you, everyone.